Political decorations of the Nazi Party

-Political decorations of the Nazi Party were medals and awards issued by the National Socialist German Workers Party (NSDAP) between 1920 and 1945.
-Political awards were authorized for wear on any paramilitary uniform of Nazi Germany, as well as civilian attire, but were generally discouraged (but not forbidden) on Wehrmacht military uniforms.
+Medals and awards were issued by the National Socialist German Workers Party (NSDAP) in Nazi Germany between 1920 and 1945.
+Political awards were authorised for wear on any paramilitary uniform, as well as civilian attire, but were generally discouraged (but not forbidden) on Wehrmacht military uniforms.
 The Waffen-SS freely wore both political awards and military decorations on their uniforms.

 Civil decorations were considered the lowest order of medals, after military decorations and political decorations of the Nazi Party.
-Civil decorations were authorized for display on civilian clothing and paramilitary uniforms of the Nazi Party; however, their wear was often prohibited on active duty military uniforms of the Wehrmacht; the notable exception to this were sports badges, which were granted the same status as military qualification awards.
+Civil decorations were authorised for display on civilian clothing and paramilitary uniforms of the Nazi Party; however, their wear was often prohibited on active duty military uniforms of the Wehrmacht; the notable exception to this were sports badges, which were granted the same status as military qualification awards.

 The public wear of all Nazi Party awards was banned in Germany after 1945.

 Political decorations

 The various degrees of Nazi Party decorations were as follows: